kiboschool/course-frontend-web-dev/src/lessons/introduction-to-react/intro-to-react/intro-to-component-lifecycle.md

 ## Why Do We Need Lifecycle Methods?

 Lifecycle methods are critical for managing what happens before a component is created, while it is active, and when it is destroyed.
-They help manage resources efficiently, initializing resources on mount, updating them when necessary, and cleaning up on unmount.
+They help manage resources efficiently, initializing resources when mounted, updating them when necessary, and cleaning up when un-mounted.

 For example, if your component involves a real-time data subscription, you would start the subscription in `mounting` and close it in `unmounting` to prevent memory leaks.